gravitational/teleport/rfd/0073-kube-secret-storage.md

 + To avoid any system disruption, the chart kept both versions running and requires a
 + manual deletion of the Deployment object.
 +
-+ Wait a few seconds until the Statefulset Pods are ready:
++ Wait a few seconds until the Statefulset Pods are ready.
+You can use the following command:
 +
 +$ kubectl wait --for=condition=available statefulset/{ .Release.Name } -n { .Release.Namespace } --timeout=10m
 +
-+Finally, delete the deployment with:
++Finally, delete the deployment with the following command:
 +$ kubectl delete deployment/{ .Release.Name } -n { .Release.Namespace }
 +
 ++{{- end}}